Adana: Period of Byzantine and Islamic rivalry

 At the Battle of Sarus in April 625, Heraclius defeated the forces of Shahrbaraz of the Sasanian Empire that were stationed on the east bank of the river, after a fearless charge across the bridge built by the Emperor Justinian (now Taşköprü).
+During the reign of Caliph Omar, Muslims who are commanded by Khalid ibn Walid, launched columns to raid Cilicia, going as far as Tarsus, in the autumn of 638.
 The Byzantines defended the region from the encroaching Islamic Caliphates throughout the 7th century, but it was finally conquered in 704 by the Umayyad Caliph Abd al-Malik.
 Under Umayyad rule, Cilicia became a no man's land frontier between Byzantine Christian and Arab Muslim forces.
-In 746, profiting from the unstable conditions in the Umayyad Caliphate, the Byzantine Emperor Constantine V took control of Adana.
-The Abbasid Caliphate took over rule of the region from the Byzantines after Al-Mansur became caliph in 756.
-Under Abbasid rule, Muslims started settling in Cilicia for the first time.

 Abandoned for more than fifty years, Adana was garrisoned and re-settled from 758 to 760.
 So that it could form a thughūr on the Byzantine frontier, Cilicia was colonised by the Turkic Sayābija tribe from Khorasan.
 The city saw rapid economic and cultural growth during the reigns of Harun al-Rashid and Al-Amin.
-Abbasid rule continued for more than two centuries until the Byzantines retook control of Adana in 965.
-The city became part of the Seleucia theme.
-After the great Byzantine defeat at the Battle of Manzikert in 1071, the emperor Romanos IV Diogenes was removed from the throne by a coup.
-He then gathered an army to regain power but was defeated and had to retreat to Adana.
-There he was forced to surrender after receiving assurances of his personal safety.
+Abbasid rule continued for more than two centuries.

 Armenian Kingdom of Cilicia

 Suleiman ibn Qutulmish, the founder of the Anatolian Seljuk Sultanate, annexed Adana in his campaign in 1084.
 During the Crusades, Cilicia had been criss-crossed by invading armies until it was eventually captured by the forces of the Armenian Principality of Cilicia in 1132, under its king, Leo I. It was retaken by Byzantine forces in 1137, but the Armenians regained it again in around 1170.
-During the Armenian era, Adana continued as a centre for handicrafts and international trade.
-As part of an ancient network from Asia Minor to North Africa, the Near East and India.
+During the Armenian era, Adana continued as a centre for handicrafts and international trade as part of an ancient network from Asia Minor to North Africa, the Near East and India.
 Venetian and Genoese merchants frequented the city to sell goods imported through the port at Ayas.
-In 1268, the devastating Cilicia earthquake destroyed much of the city and eighty years later, in 1348, the Black Death reached the region and caused severe depopulation.
-Adana remained part of the Armenian Kingdom of Cilicia until 1359, when the city was lost to the Turkmen supporting the Mamluk Sultanate who Cilicia captured the plain.